Gabby Petito's family and police urge her fiancé to come forward with any information about her disappearance - Local News 8

 Investigators searching for Gabby Petito believe her fiancé and those around him are withholding critical information related to her disappearance and are refusing to come forward, police said Thursday night.

-“I believe Brian has the information,” said Police Chief Todd Garrison of North Port, Florida, referring to Brian Laundrie.
+"I believe Brian has the information," said Police Chief Todd Garrison of North Port, Florida, referring to the fiancé, Brian Laundrie.

 "I believe people around Brian may also have the information, and we are pleading to those people to come forward.
 Provide us the information that we need to find Gabby and reunite Gabby with her family because she deserves it and her family deserves it," he said.